Do you want a higher pay? More responsibility? Greater authority? Or perhaps all of the above?

 1. Wow your boss and win your colleagues.

 If your boss asks for suggestions, provide solutions; if he asks for 5 ideas, give him 10.
-And turn them in earlier than he is expecting.
+And turn them in earlier than expected.

 Make significant impact on your colleagues by achieving excellent job performance and taking pride in it.
 Act as a role model for your peers and make yourself a go-to person for various work-related matters.
 Be kind and sincere in your relationships.
-Lend your ears, hands, shoulders, or in extreme cases, even your wallet during emergencies.
+Lend your ears, hands, shoulders, and even your wallet during urgent needs.

 2. Keep learning.

 To advance in your career, develop a yearning for knowledge.
 Sign up for any training and development programs relevant to your career goals.
 Find online courses, take master’s degree, attend seminars and conferences, read books, and surf the internet for valuable information about the world of work.
 All these will help you develop new skills and knowledge, and increase your self-confidence that will set you apart from the rest of your team and generation, as well.